ga-chicago/digital-ocean-droplet-provisioning/README.md

 ## Why?

 The goal of this guide is to introduce you to the concept of provisioning a virtual server.
 In the world of cloud computing, you'll likely deploy applications to various providers such as Heroku, Amazon Web Services, Google Cloud, Microsoft Azure, Rackspace, ... and more.
 Understanding how to do this on your own is incredibly important.
-This is meant to be an _introductory_ guide; it only notes where you should implement a more secure best practice.
+This is meant to be an _introductory_ guide; it only notes where you should implement a more secure best practice - you'll see them next to a 🔑.
 After practicing your first deployment, you should create a test server and test out the recommended techniques that will be mentioned.

 ##### Outline